VarianWu/Web-W2023/README.md

 ## About
 Welcome to the mono-repo for the Business Intelligence Technologies and Applications (DSME 6756BA/B) course.
 You may download the [Syllabus]() of this course first.
 If you have any feedback on this course, please submit it via this [Survey]() and we will try our best to address it.

 The course will be carried out in person in Wu Ho Man Yuen Building (WMY) 303 at 6:30pm-9:15pm, Tuesday.
-Please ask for my approval if you need to join us via the following Zoom links:
+Please ask for our approval if you need to join us via the following Zoom links:

 - [Zoom link](https://cuhk.zoom.us/j/91858584939?pwd=Nm9YaDczZllzOHZCVTZZNVpBdS9xdz09), Meeting ID 918 5858 4939, Passcode 718897.